Product

 Training data

-Segment your EdgeMQ S3 prefixes by time, cohort, or experiment, and train directly from them with Spark, Databricks, Snowflake, or DuckDB.
+Segment your EdgeMQ S3 prefixes by time, cohort, or experiment, and train directly from them with Spark, Databricks, Snowflake, or DuckDB - reading either compressed segments (NDJSON) or Parquet (raw or views), depending on how your endpoint is configured.

 Evaluation slices